nagasudhirpulla/taming_python/blog/skills/flask_wtforms.md

 * After calling `form.validate()`, any errors in each form field are populated in the errors attribute as a list of strings.
 For example the errors of the `uEmail` field can be accessed at `form.uEmail.errors`.
 All the errors of the form can also be accessed using `form.errors`

 ### Additional form validation other than form.validate()
-* If any other validation other than
+* If extra validation is performed after `form.validate()` and errors are found, they can be populated in the errors attribute of the corresponding form field.
+For example, extrat

 ### Accessing Form data in route handler
 * The `request.form` object inside the route handler will contain the form data as a dictionary